Assembly (programming)

-In computer programming an assembly is a runtime unit consisting of types and other resources.
-All types in an assembly have the same version number.
+In computer programming, an assembly is a runtime unit consisting of types (such as classes and interfaces) and other resources.
+All types in an assembly share the same version number.
+An assembly typically corresponds to a single file (such as a .dll or .exe), but can consist of multiple files linked together by a manifest that serves as a table of contents describing the assembly's metadata and structure.

-Often, one assembly has only one namespace and is used by one program.
-But it can span over several namespaces.
-Also, one namespace can spread over several assemblies.
-In large designs, an assembly may consist of multiple files that are held together by a manifest (i.e. a table of contents).
+While an assembly often contains types from a single namespace and serves one program, it can span multiple namespaces.
+Conversely, a single namespace can be distributed across multiple assemblies, providing flexibility in code organization and deployment.

 In C#, an assembly is the smallest deployment unit used, and is a component in .NET.
 In Java, it is a JAR file.

 Creation of an assembly

 Every compilation creates either an assembly or a module in C#.
 It is possible to add other modules with the assembly linker (al).
 A speciality of Java is to create a *.class file for each class, which is not the case in C#.
 The creation can be activated by compiler switches, like csc /addmodule:Y.netmodule A.cs that yields a new A.exe with Y added to this assembly.